colorado micro weddings Simple: Garden of the Gods Elopement Guide for 2026

 How many guests can I have at my Garden of the Gods wedding?

-Technically, Garden of the Gods allows up to 25-50 guests for a wedding ceremony depending on the ceremony site.
+Technically, Garden of the Gods has ceremony sites that allow for groups of up to 50 people for the ceremony.
 Due to the limited parking and high volume of traffic at the park, we highly recommend you keep your group as small as possible for the best experience.
 We have found from visiting, experiencing and working at the park, that most places are not suitable for more than 10 guests.
 If you’re planning a larger celebration, we can help you look into additional venues or spaces nearby.
 Click here to learn about the max guest counts for each ceremony sites in Garden of the Gods.

 Can we drink alcohol at Garden of the Gods?